Tejaswicsd/Tejaswicsd/README.md

 **Full Stack Developer Intern** — *MCR Web Solutions* (Jul 2023 – Dec 2023)
 - Developed a professional website for SVCET College, improving their online presence
 - Collaborated with a team of 5 to enhance core project functionalities
-- Used PHP, HTML, CSS, JavaScript, and MySQL for development
+- Used PHP, HTML, CSS, JavaScript, and MySQL for development etc..

 ##  Featured Projects